ArturoDent/find-and-transform/README.md

   "key": "alt+y",
   "command": "findInCurrentFile",       // note no second part of a command name "args": {                             // must set the "args" here since no associated settings command

-    "find": "^(iif)",                   // note the ^ = beginning of line "replace": "\\U$1",                 // all the "args" are optional "isRegex": true,
+    "find": "^(this)",                   // note the ^ = beginning of selection because restrictFind = selections
+                                        // or ^ = beginning of line within a selection

+    // "find": "^(${CLIPBOARD})",       // same result as above if 'this' on the clipboard
+                        // remember to have the matching capture group used in the replace in your find!

+    "replace": "\\U$1",
+    // "replace": "${1:/upcase}",       // same as '\\U$1'

+    "isRegex": true,
+    "matchCase": true,
     "restrictFind": "selections",
-    "cursorMoveSelect": "IIF"           // this text will be selected; "$" goes to the end of the selections }
+    "cursorMoveSelect": "THIS"          // this text will be selected; "$" goes to the end of ALL the selections }
-},
+}
 ```

 ------------